Deelipkumaryadagiri/Job_posting_facts/README.md

 3. Use `3_modify_tables.sql` to apply further modifications to the schema.

 Make sure you have a SQL database management system like MySQL, PostgreSQL, or SQL Server set up to run these scripts.

-## Future Enhancements
-- Add sample data insertion scripts.
-- Develop stored procedures and triggers for automated tasks.
-- Incorporate advanced indexing and performance optimizations.

-## License
-This project is open source and available under the MIT License.

----

-Feel free to customize the README further based on your specific project details and requirements.